f0rtis1/f0rtis1.github.io/_posts/2022-11-8-buckeyenotes.md

 SELECT username FROM users WHERE username ='x' AND password='test' OR 1<2 AND username LIKE 'brutusB3stNut9999' --';
 ```

 The *LIKE* keyword is used for pattern match comparison and allows us to bypass equal signs filtering.
 Normally, it could be used like this: ```AND username LIKE 'brutus%' -- ``` and it would return all usernames that matched the pattern, so for example: *brutusB3stNut123*, *brutusW0rstNut9999*,  *brutusB3stNut9999*.
-In this case, we used it match exactly the username we are looking for.
+In this case, we used it to match exactly the username we are looking for.

 As you can see, the first pair of requirements  ```username ='x' AND password='test'``` is going to fail.
 The second pair  ```1<2 AND username LIKE 'brutusB3stNut9999'``` , however, is true and so the database logs us in as *brutusB3stNut9999* and we get the flag, same as earlier.